Every morning I awake in pain and sorrow. Why, you ask?

-My eldest spoke first.
+The eldest spoke first.
 “I love my father as dearly as the sweetest sugar.”

-My second said: “I love my father as dearly as my prettiest dress.”
+The second said: “I love my father as dearly as my prettiest dress.”

 My youngest was silent.
-Then the king said,”And you, my dearest child, how much do you love me?”
+Then the king said, “And you, my dearest child, how much do you love me?”

 “I do not know,” she stammered.
 “I can compare my love with nothing.”

-Her father insisted that she should name something.
-So at last she said: “The best food does not please me without salt, therefore I love my father like salt.”
+Her father insisted that she should name something, so at last she said: “The best food does not please me without salt, therefore I love my father like salt.”